thepuddlestore/courseproject_gettingdata_coursera/CodeBook.md

         This is the variable indicating the type of activity the subject was engaged in for the output readings as a Factor w/ 6 levels "LAYING","SITTING", "STANDING", "WALKING UPSTAIRS", "WALKING DOWNSTAIRS", and "WALKING"

 Coumns 4 to 82: Means of Measurements
         These columns represent the measurements of mean and standard deviation for the gyroscope and accelerometer measurements taken from the smartphones.
-Each value is the mean of all measurements of that variable for each subject and activity.
+Each value is the mean of all measurements of that variable for each subject by activity.
 Each measurement was normalized between -1.0 and 1.0.
 The measurements isolated are listed here:
 Column        Measurement
-*4.	fBodyAccJerkmeanFreqX
+*       4.fBodyAccJerkmeanFreqX
-*5.	fBodyAccJerkmeanFreqY
+*       5.fBodyAccJerkmeanFreqY
-*6.	fBodyAccJerkmeanFreqZ
+*       6.fBodyAccJerkmeanFreqZ
 *7.	fBodyAccJerkmeanX
 *8.	fBodyAccJerkmeanY
 *9.	fBodyAccJerkmeanZ